teamhanko/passkeys/README.md

-This monorepo contains a complete solution for adding passkey support to your existing app and auth system.
+This monorepo contains all required infrastructure for adding passkey support to apps with an existing auth system and user base.

 It features: